Top Pitching Prospects For 2020 Fantasy Baseball Leagues

 8. A.J.
 Puk, Oakland Athletics

-ETA: On Opening Day Roster, Role Unclear
+ETA: On Opening Day Roster, Maybe as #5 starter

 On stuff alone, A.J.
 Puk is nasty.
 His size and arsenal remind me of Josh Hader, and frankly, I’m still half thinking that’s the role Puk ends up in longterm.
 You got to love the mid to upper-90’s fastball, wipeout slider, and above-average changeup, but below-average command and control have limited Puk dating back to his collegiate days at the University of Florida.
 When Puk is on, he can carve up an opposing lineup like a Halloween pumpkin.
 I just wish his command didn’t sometimes resemble the stringy gunk that comes out of the pumpkin.